-We'll begin shipping these rings around March 15, 2020.
+We'll begin shipping these rings around April 15, 2020.
 They are $50 each during this pre-order.
-After purchase by March 15th, we will credit your shipping charges, whatever our system charged you in full to anywhere in the world, if you order before then.
+After purchase by March 15th, we will immediately credit your shipping charges, whatever our system charged you to anywhere in the world, if you order before then.
 We'll ship via 1st class mail through the postal service.
 After March 15th, the price will go up to $70 plus shipping.

 Silver encourages self-containment and inward reflection.
 It provides one with patience and perserverance and can be a window to the Soul.
 It supports one's efforts to go within and explore the deepest aspects of the Self and Nature.
 It assists one in perceiving the truth behind surface appearances.
 It aids one in exploring the deep inner realms of emotion and intuition.
 It is a favorite of those who honor the feminine aspect of nature.
 Silver brings attunement to the emotional self.
 It can assist one in embracing mystery and surrendering to the unknown.
 Can aid in cooling excess heat in the body and bolster the immune system's ability to fight infection.

 The Adi Shakti or Khanda is a symbol of infinity.
 It relates to primal creative power and has three parts to its design:

 The Khanda is the double-edged central dagger, representing the straight and narrow path of righteousness, the razor’s edge that cuts both ways – in that what you do to others you are actually doing to your Self.
 In yogic terms, the khanda represents neutral mind – the ability to make non-reactive decisions.